 To estimate your future spouse's, widow's, or widower's benefits under the GPO, you need two things:

 - The estimated "gross" monthly amount of your pension from your government job not covered by Social Security.

-Find the estimated amount of the retirement benefit your spouse would be eligible to receive at full retirement age.
-If your spouse already receives benefits, ask them what their benefit would be if it started at their full (or normal) retirement age.
+- Find the estimated amount of the retirement benefit your spouse would be eligible to receive at full retirement age.
+If your spouse already receives benefits, ask them what their benefit would be if it started at their full retirement age.